breatheco-de/content/src/content/lesson/coding-standards-guidelines.md

 ## Indentation

-Use a prettier or automatic indentation tool.
+Use a prettier or more automatic indentation tool.
 If that is not possible (because of some weird reason), make sure to manually indent every single:

-- Pick how many spaces you will be using (2 or 4 spaces per single indent).
+- Pick how many spaces you will use (2 or 4 spaces per single indent).
 - Use a consistent indentation style.
 - Indent code blocks: Code blocks, such as those inside of a function or loop, should be indented to visually distinguish them from the surrounding code.